 When we investigate a source of email and find that it is not capable of sending DMARC compliant email, the source ends up being categorized as “Non-compliant”.
 We do this 1) to save our users time so they don’t waste their lives trying to get a source of email to send DMARC compliant email, and 2) to raise awareness of sources that haven’t yet figured out how to send DMARC compliant email.
 If you find yourself using a service that shows up in “Non-compliant Sources”, you can refer them to How to send DMARC compliant email on behalf of others.

 Forwarding of email happens on the Internet.
 Forwarding typically happens when you send email to someone@EXAMPLE.ORG and that someone has configured their email to be forwarded to someplace else like someone@SAMPLE.NET.
 People who have an email address from long ago but have decided to move to a webmail provider often fall into this category.
-Other examples: people with alumni addresses that get forwarded to someplace else, and mailing lists.
+Other examples: people with alumni addresses that get forwarded to someplace else and mailing lists, like Google Groups.
 In all cases, from the perspective of the email receiver (the one that is generating DMARC XML reports) your email appears to be coming out of infrastructure that otherwise has nothing to do with you.

 DKIM signing can survive forwarding.
 If your domain is covered with DKIM, dmarcian’s ability to detect forwarding increases.
 SPF does not work in the context of forwarding, as SPF is simply a list of servers that are authorized to send on behalf of your domain.
 It is not possible for a domain owner to maintain a list of forwarders.

 dmarcian maintains a small set of rules to identify well known forwarders.
 Some forwarders preserve DKIM if it is present, others appear to always break DKIM signatures.